-- A1. identify and describe a variety of construction materials, components, and processes; - A2. describe the scope and purpose of building codes, and identify other regulations and standards that apply to construction projects; - A3. use construction terminology correctly; - A4. apply mathematical skills and scientific concepts in the planning and building of a variety of construction projects.
+- A1. assess the properties and applications of a variety of construction materials, tools, equipment, and processes; - A2. demonstrate an understanding of building codes, regulations, and standards for construction projects; - A3. use construction terminology correctly; - A4. apply mathematical skills and scientific concepts in the planning and building of a variety of construction projects.